GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gce/high-vm-memory-utilization.md

 - Changing machine type: https://cloud.google.com/compute/docs/instances/changing-machine-type-of-stopped-instance#gcloud
 For deeper analysis of memory issues:

-Additionally, use the GCE observability metrics for an in-depth analysis to pinpoint high-usage processes: https://cloud.google.com/compute/docs/instances/observe-monitor-vms#memory_utilization
+Additionally, use the Compute Engine observability metrics for an in-depth analysis to pinpoint high-usage processes: https://cloud.google.com/compute/docs/instances/observe-monitor-vms#memory_utilization

 Or connect via the Serial Console if SSH is not available to mitigate the issue.